SpocWiki/_public/schema.org/predicate/Relations/has/has_size_group.md

 - [ #has/_size_group :: SizeGroupEnumeration, Text ] or
 - [ has_size_group :: SizeGroupEnumeration, Text ]

-The size group (also known as &quot;size type&quot;) for a product&#x27;s size.
+The size group (also known as "size type") for a product's size.
 Size groups are common in the fashion industry to define size segments and suggested audiences for wearable products.
-Multiple values can be combined, for example &quot;men&#x27;s big and tall&quot;, &quot;petite maternity&quot; or &quot;regular&quot;
+Multiple values can be combined, for example "men's big and tall", "petite maternity" or "regular"

 Relation describes that:
 [ #has_/domain  :: SizeSpecification ]